 GIFT, POSTECH

-The main objective of the present thesis is to develop accurate constitutive descriptions for the commercial steel sheets on the basis of crystal plasticity framework.
-To that end, some of contemporary challenges in the community of sheet metal forming were selected for detailed investigations.

-Many of the empirical rules used in the analysis of single-phase steel products often fail to properly describe the constitutive behaviors of Advanced High-Strength Steels (AHSS).
-Particularly, the retained austenite, which plays as an essential constituent in various AHSS grades, behaves quite differently from the ferritic phase thus complicating the macroscopic behaviors under multiaxial loading conditions.
-Although, multiaxial constitutive data have been highly demanded, the development of an accurate experimental method still remains as a challenging task.
-On the other hand, an accurate constitutive model that can model so-called the ‘dynamic’ anisotropy induced by large plastic capacity of AHSS is required.
+Many of the empirical rules developed to predict properties and performance of single-phase steel products based on uniaxial mechanical test data fail to properly describe the constitutive behaviors of Advanced High-Strength Steels (AHSS).
+Multiaxial constitutive data is in high demand to account for differences between uniaxial and multiaxial deformation, which is required to accurately predict forming processes.
+The main objective of my thesis is to use advanced experimental techniques and develop crystal plasticity models to create accurate constitutive descriptions for commercial steel sheets.

-In order to provide solutions of those challenges, a constitutive description that is more capable of implementing microstructural properties is required.
-To that end, the thesis explores potentials of crystal plasticity framework as constitutive modeling framework that is suitable for addressing the mentioned challenges.
-In particular, the self-consistent crystal plasticity framework [1-3] was primarily studied in this thesis.
-The self-consistent crystal plasticity model is a hierarchical multi-scale framework by itself in that it involves two types of “scale-jumps”: 1) from slip systems to an effective grain; and 2) from the aggregate of grains to the macroscopic material scale.
-Therefore, it can potentially link those microscopic phenomena occurring due to the presence of multiphase in the AHSS.
-Also, crystal plasticity models are capable of modeling the crystallographic texture evolution under arbitrary loading conditions, which often lacks in the empirical constitutive models constructed on the macro continuum-scale.
+Crystal plasticity provides a framework that incorporates details of the microstructural deformation into macroscopic response, as introduced in the first chapter of my thesis.
+The self-consistent crystal plasticity framework [1-3] was built upon in this thesis.
+This model is a hierarchical multi-scale framework that involves two types of “scale-jumps”: 1) from individual slip systems to an effective grain deformation; and 2) from an aggregate of grains to the macroscopic material scale.
+Therefore, it can link the microscopic deformation behavior of each phase to the macroscopic deformation in AHSS.
+In addtition, crystal plasticity models provide predictions for the aggregate grain deformation, which can be compared and validated by the experimental crystallographic texture evolution, which is typically not present in continuum level empirical constitutive models.

-In the first Chapter of thesis is the Introduction to the crystal plasticity framework.
-In it, essential elements of physics employed therein are presented in detail.
-In Chapter II, an application of viscoplastic self-consistent model is made for an austenitic stainless steel.
-This application also explicitly demonstrates the appropriate procedures, which should be performed by the end-user of the crystal plasticity model to enhance the predictive accuracy.
-Particularly, the statistical representativeness in a sampled population of discrete grains is studied in terms of anisotropic parameters and yield stresses.
+In Chapter II, a viscoplastic self-consistent (VPSC) model is applied to mechanical deformation an austenitic stainless steel.
+The multiaxial constitutive behaviors of the austenitic stainless steel were measured using 1) biaxial tests using cruciform specimens developed by [4]; and 2) hydraulic bulge test. [add about how the VPSC model agreed or disagreed with the experimental data] The statistical representativeness in a sampled population of discrete grains was studied in terms of anisotropic parameters and yield stresses.
 To that end, a computational tool is presented that wraps the VPSC source code that is written in FORTRAN by Python scripts to use more advanced scientific libraries.
-The multiaxial constitutive behaviors of the austenitic stainless steel were measured using 1) biaxial tests using cruciform specimens developed by [4]; and 2) hydraulic bulge test.
 Although the VPSC model used in this application lacked the description associated with the phase transformation kinetics, the predictions made by the VPSC model were in good agreement with experimental observations.
 This finding led to a conclusion that the anisotropic hardening behavior induced by crystallographic texture and its development might be a more dominant factor that determines the anisotropic hardening behavior of the material [5].
+This application also explicitly demonstrated the appropriate procedures which should be performed by the end-user of the crystal plasticity model to enhance the predictive accuracy.